-Car accident victims need a personal injury lawyer who will get them fair compensation for their pain and suffering.
+Car accident victims need a personal injury lawyer who will get them fair compensation for their direct losses and pain and suffering.
 Car wrecks can leave lasting damage, not only physically but mentally and emotionally as well.

 Personal injury lawyers are knowledgeable in your state’s laws regarding car accidents, including what the statute of limitations are.
 They are prepared and ready to give you legal advice regarding insurance companies, fair compensation for the extent of your injuries, and the legal process.

 The statute of limitations for car accident claims, personal injury claims and wrongful death claims in the state of George is two years.

 In Georgia law, the statute of limitations states that car accident victims have two years from the date of the accident to file a lawsuit.
 You also have two years to file a wrongful death suit if someone you love was killed during the accident or suffered injuries that ultimately led to their death.